openendurance/.github/profile/README.md

 Note that we're building an ecosystem of tools, so where your time is best spent depends on what you like to do.
 For example, we need UI/UX help building out our design system and developer help with our core SDK./ For a look at everything we're working on, check out the repositories below or the [OEI Roadmap](https://github.com/orgs/openendurance/projects/4/views/1).

-If you're interests lie outside something that can be accomplished through github–social media, for example, [email us](mailto:team@openendurance.org) to talk about how we might best collaborate.
+If you're interests lie outside something that can be accomplished through github–-social media, for example--[email us](mailto:team@openendurance.org) to talk about how we might best collaborate.

 ## Licensing